The best patch management software makes it simple and easy to manage software updates across your IT infrastructure.

 Ninite's simple updating is worth a try as well, though, and businesses who need more can check out Ninite Pro.
 Install the Pro agent on each system and they show up on your web management interface, with all their installed app details, and you can update them manually or automatically with a range of configuration options.

 Ninite Pro still can't match the vast power of tools like GFI LanGuard, but that's reflected in the price.
-This starts at only $1 per device per month for up to 20 devices, but falls as you add more, so for example 700 devices would cost only $0.41 per device per month.

 Best free patch management tools

-The '300 apps' figure is boosted a little by the inclusion of products which are obscure, obsolete or both (Bitdefender Anti-Ransomware, Imgburn, Microsoft EMET – the full list is here).
+The '300 apps' figure is boosted a little by the inclusion of products which are obscure, obsolete or both (Bitdefender Anti-Ransomware, Imgburn, Microsoft EMET – the full list is here (opens in new tab)).
 But it's still better than many competitors, especially for a free product, and geeks will appreciate some of the more technical apps it supports: Angry IP Scanner, Atom, Brackets, GIMP, Sysinternals Suite, and more.

 Unusually, Patch My PC doesn't require installation, or ask you to hand over your email address or other personal details.
 Launch it, the program detects your installed apps (and portable versions) and displays up-to-date products in green, or any which are missing patches in red.